SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 CLASS zcl_demo_abap_func_test IMPLEMENTATION.
   METHOD if_oo_adt_classrun~main.

-    "Handling class-based exception
+    "Calling a function module
-    "For handling a possible wrong operator, you may want to implement "a separate exception.
+    "For handling a possible wrong operator in the example, you may want to implement "a separate exception.
 The simple example just catches calculation errors "and uses a data object of type string for storing the calculation result.
     DATA calculation_result TYPE string.